 Fruity Video Player 2 plays video files in sync with FL Studio's Playlist/time-line.
 Use it for creating music soundtracks and or effects (foley) in time with video clips.
 You can also use Video Player 2 to remix audio from videos.
 Video Player 2 uses the FFmpeg decoder to support the widest array of open video formats (including .avi, .mov, .mpeg, .wmv, etc).
 It includes SMTPE time display (see the options) to allow frame number to be displayed.
 A related plugin is ZGameEditor Visualizer that can render video effects in sync with the music played from FL Studio.
 See a video tutorial here.

-DEMO ONLY: The Video Player 2 needs to be purchased separately.
-The demo will work with clips up to 35 seconds.
+TRIAL ONLY: The Video Player 2 needs to be purchased separately.
+The Trial will work with clips up to 35 seconds.

-NOTE: You can enter a negative number to delay the video start relative to the project OR use a Playlist time marker of type Start.
+Delayed start - You can enter a negative number to delay the video start relative to the project.
+A simple way to set the delayed start is to:

 1. Set the FL Studio play position marker to the desired project start-time (make sure linked transport is selected on the Video Player).